MichaelCurrin/docsify-js-tutorial/docs/README.md

 You can optionally remove `/lib` from the theme URL to get the _uncompressed_ CSS file.

 More on Docsify [themes](https://docsify.js.org/#/themes?id=themes) guide.

+### 7 Advanced configuration

+The configuration steps above already get you a prettier and more usable site in my opinion than the barebones one which the _Docsify_ `init` command or their _Quickstart_ guide gives you.

+If you want to do further configuration, I recommend you look at the _Docsify_ [Configuration](https://docsify.js.org/#/configuration) page.

+There are some useful things there in like adjusting the sidebar levels,  putting a logo in the sidebar or setting your root _README.md_ as your homepage.
+There is even a search bar you can add to site.

+If you want know a summary view of what the defaults are for the app on `index.html`, see the _Docsify_ [config.js](https://github.com/docsifyjs/docsify/blob/develop/src/core/config.js) script.

 ## Docsify CLI